Zhuang-ZH/webxr_ros_pub/README.md

 1) Phone setup

     1) Mark the new certificate as "trusted"
-        1) In the phone's browser, navigate to `https://<ip of the linux laptop>:9090`
+        1) In the phone's browser, navigate to `https://192.168.31.130:9090/`
-        1) You should see a "Your connection is not private" dialog (this was tested in Chrome).
+        2) You should see a "Your connection is not private" dialog (this was tested in Chrome).
 Click "Advanced", then "Proceed to <ip> (unsafe)".
 You should see a message "can upgrade only to websocket" - this can be ignored.
-    1) In the phone's browser, navigate to: https://tim-fan.github.io/webxr_ros_pub/webxr_ros_pub.html
+    2) In the phone's browser, navigate to: https://zhuang-zh.github.io/webxr_ros_pub/webxr_ros_pub.html

         The page should look like the following:

         ![page screenshot](./screenshot.png)
-    1) Set the websocket url to `wss://<ip of the linux laptop>:9090`, then click connect.
+    3) Set the websocket url to `wss://192.168.31.130:9090`, then click connect.
 You should see a popup confirming a successful connection.
-    1) Click "Enter AR" to start the webxr session.
+    4) Click "Enter AR" to start the webxr session.

-1) Confirm it's working
+2) Confirm it's working

     You should now see the device pose displayed on the phone screen, and the pose should also be publishing to ROS via the bridge server.